 This course is designed to provide the student with an overview regarding factors that influence health care systems in the United States.
-A seminar/discussion format will be used to help students examine the culture of the health care, various health care delivery systems, as well as roles of providers of care and key stakeholders.
+A seminar/discussion format will be used to help students examine the culture of health care, various health care delivery systems, as well as roles of providers of care and key stakeholders.
 Students will also explore select contemporary and legal/ethical issues that arise in the evolving health care system.
-Prerequisite: Junior standing
+Open to all majors.
+Prerequisite: Junior standing.